Aen-OS/helpdesk-dashboard/README.md

 ### Key decisions

-- Not adding full CRUD because creation of tickets is unnecessary in this project but still adding a form and notifying that no ticket has been created.
+- Not adding full CRUD because creation/deletion of tickets is unnecessary in this project but still adding a form and notifying that no ticket has been created.

 ### What you’d improve next